Still Crazy After All These Years: Recording

 "My Little Town" reunited Simon with former partner Art Garfunkel on record for the first time since 1970, while "Gone at Last" was a duet between Simon and Phoebe Snow.
 Two tracks featured members of the Muscle Shoals Rhythm Section as a backing band.

+Notable cover versions

+Herbie Hancock recorded a version of "I Do It for Your Love", featuring Paul Simon, on his 2005 album Possibilities.